valerymo/fleet-optimizer/README.md

 New Cloud version is in development now.
 It will be based on Microservices architecture, will be multiplatform, and will work in Kubernetes on any of available Cloud platforms as Azure, AWS, GCP.
 But suppose that we will continue to work also on this legacy desktop application - FleetOptimizer.

-Ideas from following Fundamental ShipDesign Theory Works were used in FleetOptimizer's ShipDesign module.
+Following Fundamental ShipDesign Theory Works were used in FleetOptimizer's ShipDesign module.

 1. Demeshko G. F. Proektirovanie sudov: Amfibiynye suda na vozdushnoy podushke.
 V.1, V.2.
 SPb.: Sudostroenie, 1992
 2. Ashik V.V.
 Proektirovanie sudov.
 Leningrad: Shipbuilding, 1985